cgruver/okd4-single-node-cluster/docs/index.md

     systemctl enable named
     systemctl start named

+Finally, we need to configure the `snc-host` to use the new DNS server

+1. Edit /etc/sysconfig/network-scripts/ifcfg-br0 and change the DNS entry to reflect the IP address of the `snc-host`

+       STP="yes"
+       BRIDGING_OPTS="priority=32768"
+       TYPE="Bridge"
+       PROXY_METHOD="none"
+       BROWSER_ONLY="no"
+       BOOTPROTO="none"
+       IPADDR="10.11.11.10"
+       PREFIX="24"
+       GATEWAY="10.11.11.1"
+       DNS1="10.11.11.10"          # This line should now be the IP address of this host.
+       DEFROUTE="yes"
+       IPV4_FAILURE_FATAL="no"
+       IPV6INIT="no"
+       NAME="br0"
+       DEVICE="br0"
+       ONBOOT="yes"

+1. Restart networking and make sure everything is working properly:

+       systemctl restart network.service

-You can now test DNS resolution.
+1. You can now test DNS resolution.
 Try some `ping` or `dig` commands.

+       ping redhat.com

 ### __Hugely Helpful Tip:__